 - 5. In conjunction with RSA 91-A:5, IV, which specifically provides that records pertaining to confidential information are exempt from the public disclosure requirements of the Right-to-Know Law, RSA 227-C:11 mandates that information that identifies the location of archaeological sites remain confidential.
-Therefore, such information should not be disclosed to the general public during the SEC proceedings.2 - 6.
+Therefore, such information should not be disclosed to the general public during the SEC proceedings.3 - 6.
 Confidential treatment of archaeological sites discovered within or adjacent to the Project Area is warranted to protect the sensitive nature of those sites and is in the public interest.
 In this case, granting access to the location of an archaeological site will not further any public purpose, but instead, will result in a risk of harm to the archaeological resource.
 Such a request is reasonable given the nature of the sites and the potential for damage to them.
-The Applicant, therefore, requests that the information regarding archaeological resources, contained in Appendix AM, be maintained confidentially.
+PSNH, therefore,

-2 Federal law has a substantially similar provision under the federal Freedom of Information Act ("FOIA") that protects archaeological sites.
+3 Federal law has a substantially similar provision under the federal Freedom of Information Act ("FOIA") that protects archaeological sites.
 Under FOIA, "information concerning the nature and location of any archaeological resource for which the excavation or removal requires a permit or other permission under this Act or under any other provision of Federal law may not be made available to the public under [FOIA]."
 16 U.S.C. § 470hh(a).